 -

-If you're only using Eurostar, not onward trains further into Europe, buy tickets at either www.eurostar.com or www.sncf-connect.com, no booking fee.
+If you're only using Eurostar with no onward train(s), buy tickets at www.eurostar.com or www.sncf-connect.com, with no booking fee.

 -

-Eurostar bookings normally open up to 6 months before departure.
+Eurostar bookings open up to 11 months ahead.

 -

-You print your own tickets or can load them into the Eurostar app on your phone, or can collect them from the machines at the station.
+You print your own ticket or can load it into the Eurostar app on your phone, or can collect it from the ticket machines at the station.

 -